It goes without saying that water is vital in the desert, and Joshua Tree is no different.

 Directions

-The trailhead is at the graded dirt Barker Dam parking lot in Joshua Tree National Park.
+The trailhead for this easy hike is at the large paved Barker Dam parking lot in Joshua Tree National Park.

 From the parking lot, follow the trail that heads northwest into the amazing giant granite boulder wilderness of the Wonderland of Rocks.
 You'll quickly approach the first trail junction in a sandy wash, where the trail begins its loop.
 I prefer to continue straight to Barker Dam, but you can just as easily make a left here and follow the loop the other way around.
 The remarkably straight trail continues through an ancient joint in the bedrock that's been eroded away into this small canyon.